 For new students: first-years or transfers

 The Cooper Promise Scholarship is a one-time scholarship for students who are or will have recently enrolled or transferred to UA Little Rock.
-The recipients must declare a major in one of the English department concentrations (English, English with an emphasis in Creative Writing, or English with an emphasis in Secondary Education).
+The recipients must declare a major in one of the English program tracks (literature, creative writing, or secondary education).
 This scholarship is funded through the William J. Cooper Honors Program in English.

 Requirements For Recipients

-• Must be declared as a primary English major during Fall 2024.
+- Must be declared as an English major during Fall 2026.

 Cooper Success Scholarship